-Investment properties are stated based on a valuation undertaken by Avison Young LLP.
+Investment properties are stated based on a valuation undertaken by Avison Young LLP as at 31 March 2021.
 Avison Young are independent RICS registered valuers with experience in the location and class of investment property being valued and the valuation was prepared in accordance with the Valuation - Global Standards 2017 published by the Royal Institution of Chartered Surveyors.
 The significant assumptions used were a discount rate of 8.25%, a discounted cash flow term of 35 years and a market valuation subject to existing tenancies rather than vacant possession.
-The directors do not believe that there has been any significant change to the assumptions or the property portfolio since the date of the valuation and continue to recognise the portfolio at this valuation.
+The directors do not believe that there has been any significant change to the assumptions or the property portfolio since the date of the valuation, 31 March 2021, and continue to recognise the portfolio at this valuation.